therekrab/therekrab/README.md

-Current freahman at North Farmington High School.
+Current student at North Farmington High School.
+Class of 2026.